strimzi/proposals/06x-new-kafka-roller.md

 ## Proposal

-The objective of this proposal is to introduce a new KafkaRoller with simplified logic having a structured design resembling a finite state machine.
-KafkaRoller decisions are informed by observations coming from different sources (e.g. Kubernetes API, KafkaAgent, Kafka Admin API).
+The objective of this proposal is to introduce a new KafkaRoller with more structured design resembling a finite state machine.
+Given the number of new features and changes related to KRaft, it is easiest to rewrite it from scratch rather than refactoring the existing component.
+With a more structured design, the process for evaluating pods in various states such as not running, unready, or lacking a connection; and deciding whether to restart them would become more defined and easier to follow.

+KafkaRoller decisions would be informed by observations coming from different sources (e.g. Kubernetes API, KafkaAgent, Kafka Admin API).
 These sources will be abstracted so that KafkaRoller is not dependent on their specifics as long as it's getting the information it needs.
 The abstractions also enable much better unit testing.

-Depending on the observed states, the roller will perform specific actions.
+Nodes would categorised based on the observed states, the roller will perform specific actions on nodes in each category.
 Those actions should cause a subsequent observation to cause a state transition.
 This iterative process continues until each node's state aligns with the desired state.

-It will also introduce an algorithm that can restart brokers in parallel when safety conditions are not violated.
-These conditions guarantee Kafka producer availability and cause minimal impact on controllers and overall stability of clusters.
+In addition, the new KafkaRoller will introduce an algorithm to restart brokers in parallel when safety conditions are met.
+These conditions ensure Kafka producer availability and minimize the impact on controllers and overall cluster stability.
+It will also wait for partitions to be reassigned to their preferred leaders to avoid triggering unnecessary partition leader elections.

 ### Node State
 When a new reconciliation starts up, a context object is created for each node to store the state and other useful information used by the roller.
 It will have the following fields: